ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 I know, My own shortcomings. bid mo let
 The faults of others go.
 Than, let us
 all, when we commenco To; slander friend
-and foe, Think .of the harm one wor
+and foe, Think .of the harm one word may
+do To those we littlo know.
+Reinembdr,
+ourses, sometimes, like Our chickens,
+&#x27;roost at home D6h!t;&#x27;speak of other&#x27;s
+faults until We&#x27; have none of our own.
 </td></tr></table>

 ---